Heneros/microservice-booking/README.md

-Microservice app for booking hotels/apartments, you can rent apartment
+Microservice app for booking hotels/apartments, with calender (google calendar API) with payment (stripe or paypal) and notifications(websocket + email).

 ## Modules
 - users